HandsOnDataViz/book/donate/README.md

-# Donate to DataViz Students at Trinity College
+# Donate to Support DataViz Students at Trinity

 Help us improve this free book, *Data Visualization for All*.
 Donate funds to support Trinity College students who are expanding chapters and creating data stories with community partners in Hartford, Connecticut.
 Contributions are tax-deductible.